ailabstw/FL-validator/README.md

     * **model path** is where you should put the merged global model weight and the local model weight.
 And this will be the folder path (without file name) of the **LOCAL_MODEL_PATH**.
     * **data path** is where you should put your training datasets to correspond to the path you will load your datasets from.

 * 4. There are two modes one can choose.
-One can set the value of ```DRY_RUN``` argument in the environment variables setting in validator in our docker-compose.yml to decide whether to enable dry run or not.
+One can set the value of ```DRY_RUN``` argument in the environment variables setting in the validator in our docker-compose.yml to decide whether to enable dry run or not.
   * ```DRY_RUN='True'``` will open DRY RUN mode and the validator will only test the five GRPC interfaces for you.
   * ```DRY_RUN='False'``` will close DRY RUN and mode and the validator will do a full round of training tests.